Support Us Button Widget

 Agriculture ruled all — even school schedules.

-Like many other rural communities in Florida, the Kathleen’s roots are steeped in agriculture, with a special focus on strawberries, cattle ranching, and sugarcane.
+Like many other rural communities in Florida, Kathleen’s roots are steeped in agriculture, with a special focus on strawberries, cattle ranching, and sugarcane.

 The strawberry industry in particular was so important to the area that schools like Kathleen Middle and Griffin Elementary built their schedules around peak strawberry farming season, meaning students did not attend class from January through March.
 This practice ended around 1952, and the last class of Kathleen area “strawberry school” students graduated in 1954.